OMAV updates - Ataxia UK

 The transaction is expected to close in the fourth quarter of 2023.
 We will be keeping up-to-date with what this means for the FA community and will communicate any updates via our dedicated newsletter.

-Reata Pharmaceuticals announces approval of latest Omaveloxolone submission
+Reata Pharmaceuticals announces approval of latest omaveloxolone submission

 The full press release can be seen here.

-Reata Pharmaceutical’s application for Omaveloxolone is under review in Europe by the European Medicines Agency (EMA).
+Reata Pharmaceutical’s application for omaveloxolone is under review in Europe by the European Medicines Agency (EMA).
 We continue to encourage Reata Pharmaceuticals to apply for regulatory approval in the UK, and will continue to update the FA community on this work.

 Reata recently provided an update on their clinical development programmes via a press release and a webcast.

 Read on for a summary of these updates.
-The full press release and webcast can be found on Reata’s website.
+The full press release and webcast can be found on Reata’s website

-Update on Omaveloxolone (brand name in the US SKYCLARYS ®) availability in the US
+Update on omaveloxolone availability in the US

-In February 2023, SKYCLARYS ® was approved by the FDA (US drug regulators) for people aged 16 and over in the US.
+In February 2023, Omav was approved by the FDA (US drug regulators) for people aged 16 and over in the US.
 Reata have now completed the final stages of drug product manufacturing and packaging.
 During the process validation they observed a process impurity above the approved specification.
 Therefore, they have submitted supplemental information which the FDA is reviewing with an action date of mid-August 2023.
 The FDA have stated that the review has been prioritized and the approval should potentially come before mid-August.
-Subject to approval by the FDA, Reata expect that SKYCLARYS ® will be available through their specialty pharmacy in the US by no later than mid-August.
+Subject to approval by the FDA, Reata expect that Omav will be available through their specialty pharmacy in the US by no later than mid-August.

 Update on application for approval in Europe